florianmainguy/theodinproject/README.md

 [The Odin Project](http://www.theodinproject.com/home) is a website that provides a proven path to learn web development.
 It puts emphasis on practice with many small projects.

+I did the curriculum till the end of the Ruby & Rails section.
+My goal was to get a foot into the door in web development.
+It gave me a good overview and even more.
+At the end of this course, I was able to create and deploy complete rails applications.

 Curriculum: